End-to-End Encryption

 Physical Backup

-Write your passphrase on paper and store it in a secure location like a safe or safety deposit box.
+Write your passphrase on paper and keep it somewhere secure like a safe.

 Password Manager

-Consider storing your passphrase in a reputable password manager as a backup method.
+You can also save your passphrase in a trusted password manager as backup.

 🚫